Pyprohly/reddit-api-doc-notes/docs/api-reference/account.rst

 *scope: subscribe*

-Create or update a "friend" relationship.
+Create or update a friend relationship.

 This endpoint can add/change a note on a friend.
 Making a note requires Reddit Premium.

-Returns the user object on success.
+Returns the updated user object on success.
 See the table :ref:`here <user-item-object-table>`.

 Adding a friend who is already a friend does nothing but get the user item object (i.e., without updating the 'date' field).